Mahboob-A/Algocode/README.md

 At this time please check your email, you will have received an email from `auth.algocode.site` domain.

-The email will have the below URL to validate your account activation.
+The email will have  an email validation URL to validate your account activation. *Do not click the URL*

 As Algocode does not have any frontend, you need to verify the account manually.